Lemon & Herb Brine for Poultry

 hours

-This will change your summer grilling for the better!
-Brine poultry, pork and fish with this simple solution to add moisture and flavor!
+This easy citrus and herb brine will change your summer grilling for the better!
+Brine cuts of turkey, chicken or pork with this simple solution to add tons of moisture and flavor to your meal!

 Ingredients